Does the UT coordinate its academic calendar with that of other institutions?

 Why can't I find a specific course?

-Courses are scheduled per semester.
+Courses are scheduled per quartile.
 So it is possible you are looking for a course which has not yet been scheduled.
 If you are unable to find a course you believe should have been scheduled, please contact the Scheduling Team.

 When will timetables become available?